apache/pekko/docs/src/main/paradox/typed/extending.md

 <a id="loading"></a>
 ## Loading from configuration

-To be able to load extensions from your Akka configuration you must add FQCNs of implementations of the `ExtensionId` in the `pekko.actor.typed.extensions` section of the config you provide to your `ActorSystem`.
+To be able to load extensions from your Pekko configuration you must add FQCNs of implementations of the `ExtensionId` in the `pekko.actor.typed.extensions` section of the config you provide to your `ActorSystem`.

 Scala